October 16th, 2021

 (By featured artist Chad Aultman)

 (Also featuring performers who have been impacted by addiction)

 Tracy S. Q. Hill

 Thanks to Our Sponsors

 2021 marks the 20th year of operation for Healing Transitions’ men’s campus, and the 15th year for the women’s campus.
 All year long, we’ve been reflecting on these two decades of service by celebrating our milestones and impact in Wake County.
 Come experience some of our history and impact – which will be highlighted throughout Art of Recovery!

 Recovery is a journey – one that in most cases isn’t a linear path.
 Those who struggle with addiction every day often feel a sense of hopelessness with no end in sight.
 That’s why our theme for Art of Recovery 2021 is “Opening the Door“.
 Because when someone courageously takes the first step toward recovery and asks for help, they are opening the door to a community of hope.
 And at HT, our doors are open as many times as it takes for someone to find recovery.

 At the same time, there are many people who don’t realize how prevalent recovery is in our community – or may not even understand what recovery is.
 Our society is filled with people who once struggled with addiction and are now thriving.
 By inviting artists who have been impacted by addiction to express their stories, we are helping open the door to connect the larger Triangle community with its incredible recovery community.

 About Healing Transitions

-Healing Transitions is a 501(c)(3) non-profit organization that provides free, life-saving recovery services to more than 300 homeless, uninsured and underserved individuals in Wake County every day.
-Their innovative, peer-run program is always open to those who need assistance, and they never turn anyone anyway.
+Healing Transitions is a 501(c)(3) non-profit organization that provides free, life-saving recovery services to more than 300 homeless, uninsured, and underserved individuals in Wake County every day.
+Their innovative, peer-run program is always open to those who need assistance, and they never turn anyone away.
 For more information, visit our homepage.